ticktackk/DeveloperToolsForXF2/README.md

 | `ticktackk-devtools:phpunit` | Runs PHPUnit tests for an add-on |
 | `ticktackk-devtools:rebuild-fake-composer` | Rebuilds `FakeComposer.php` file for an add-on |

-## Features
+## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details